FilipDominec/rp2daq/README.md

 Follow the classical procedure:

- 1. Download the pre-compiled firmware: [rp2daq.ino.uf2](./rp2daq.ino.uf2)
+ 1. Download the pre-compiled firmware: [build/rp2daq.uf2](build/rp2daq.uf2)
- 1. Hold the ```BOOTSEL``` switch on your Raspberry and connect it with micro-USB cable to your computer.
+ 1. Hold the ```BOOTSEL``` switch on your Raspberry Pi Pico and connect it with micro-USB cable to your computer.
  1. A new USB storage medium should appear, containing INDEX.HTM and INFO_UF2.TXT.
 Release the ```BOOTSEL``` switch.
  1. Copy rp2daq.ino.uf2 to the medium.